FedST: Secure Federated Shapelet Transformation for Time Series Classification: Conclusions and Future Work

-This work studies how to enable FL for interpretable TSC.
-We are the first to study on this essential topic.
-We formulate the problem and identify the interpretability constraints under the FL setting.
-We systematically investigate existing TSC solutions for the centralized scenario and propose FedST, a novel FL-enabled TSC framework based on the centralized shapelet transformation.
-We design the security protocol $\Pi_{FedSS-B}$ for the FedST kernel, analyze its effectiveness, and identify its efficiency bottlenecks.
+\zyw{In this paper, we propose FedST, a novel FL framework customized for TSC based on the centralized shapelet transformation.} We design a security protocol $\Pi_{FedSS-B}$ for the FedST kernel, analyze its effectiveness, and identify its efficiency bottlenecks.
 To accelerate the protocol, we propose specific optimizations tailored for the FL setting.
-Both theoretical analysis and experiment results show the effectiveness of our proposed FedST framework and the acceleration techniques.
+Both the theoretical analysis and the experimental results show the effectiveness of our proposed FedST framework and the acceleration techniques.

 In the future, we would like to consider other types of interpretable features to complement FedST.
-Further, we wish to develop high-performance system to support industrial-scale applications.
+Further, we wish to develop \zyw{a} high-performance system to support industrial-scale applications.